ClearingHouse/clearinghoused_build/docs/BuildingFromSource.rst

 .. note::

-    As of counterpartyd v9.34.0 due to issues with some Python modules, a 64-bit version of Python cannot be used to build Counterparty out-of-the-box.
+    As of clearinghoused v9.34.0 due to issues with some Python modules, a 64-bit version of Python cannot be used to build Clearinghouse out-of-the-box.
 For time being it is recommended to use a 32-bit version of Python 3.3.5 on both the 32-bit and 64-bit version of Microsoft Windows (confirmed to work with Windows 7 SP1 x64).

-Minimally required to build ``counterpartyd`` from source is the following:
+Minimally required to build ``clearinghoused`` from source is the following:

 - Python 3.3.5 -- grab the `32-bit version <http://www.python.org/ftp/python/3.3.5/python-3.3.5.msi>`__
   or `64-bit version <http://www.python.org/ftp/python/3.3.5/python-3.3.5.amd64.msi>`__.